gdm413229/swwmgz_m/README.md

 ### Refresher ~ Replaces Soulsphere, Mystic Urn (Heretic), Mystic Ambit Incant
 ![](docimg/refresher.png)

-This artifact provides a massive +200 health boost plus a regeneration effect that heals 10% every 5 seconds, for up to 60 seconds, thus it doubles as a powerup.
+This artifact provides a +100 health boost plus a regeneration effect that heals +10 every 5 seconds, for up to 50 seconds, thus it doubles as a powerup.
 Its overhealing effects cap at 500 points (including the regen).
-Like other health items, the **Refresher** is auto-activated if you're about to die, though it sometimes won't be enough to save you.
+Once its effects wear out, however, your excess health will gradually settle towards the typical 200 point cap.
+Unlike other health items, the **Refresher** auto-activates only if you're about to die.
+This usually prevents such a grim outcome... unless the damage is too high to counter.

 ### Armor Nugget ~ Replaces Armor Bonus, Timebomb of the Ancients, Disc of Repulsion, Flechette
 ![](docimg/nuggetarmor.png)